-Figure 4 below shows a false-colour image of the spectral index over the range $-0.3 \le \alpha \le -2.3$ for 3C 465.
-With the exception of the unresolved core, which is partially optically thick with $\alpha \sim -0.4$, the emission typically has $-0.5 \le \alpha \le -0.8$ over the jet region and $-1.1 \le \alpha \le -2.3$ in the plumes.
-Close to the edges of the jet small errors in deconvolution can cause significant changes in α (i.e., high or low spectral index values), and this is also true for regions where the signal-to-noise ratio is low.
-The mean spectral index of the jet and counterjet (estimated from our spectral index map) is -0.70 ± 0.04 and, as discussed in section 4.3.1, there is little spectral variation.
+Figure 4 below shows a false-colour image of the spectral index over the range $-0.3 \le \alpha \le -2.3$ for 3C465.
+With the exception of the unresolved core, which is partially optically thick with $\alpha \sim -0.4$ , the emission typically has $-0.5 \le \alpha \le -0.8$ over the jet region and $-1.1 \le \alpha \le -2.3$ in the plumes.
+Close to the edges of the jet small errors in deconvolution can cause significant changes in $\alpha$ (i.e., high or low spectral index values), and this is also true for regions where the signal-to-noise ratio is low.
+The mean spectral index of the jet and counterjet (estimated from our spectral index map) is $-0.70 \pm 0.04$ and, as discussed in section 4.3.1, there is little spectral variation.
 The spectral index of the plumes is observed to steepen rapidly with distance from the AGN.
-This spectral behaviour is as expected in the standard model in which the radio tails flow slowly away from the host galaxy and eventually radiative ageing distinguishes the number of high-energy electrons resulting in steeper spectra away from the core - this is similar to the spectral index map of the WAT source 3C 130 by Hardcastle (1998).
+This spectral behaviour is as expected in the standard model in which the radio tails flow slowly away from the host galaxy and eventually become dominated by the presence of the old electron population (radiative ageing) resulting in steeper spectra away from the core - compare the spectral index map of the WAT source 3C130 by Hardcastle (1998).